 The conoid and trapezoid ligaments make up the coracoclavicular ligaments.
 These ligaments are the primary restraint for upward and backward movement of the clavicle.

 There are three glenohumeral ligaments: The superior glenohumeral ligament, middle glenohumeral ligament, and inferior glenohumeral ligament.
 These ligaments provide stability to the glenohumeral joint and protect from numerous translations of the humerus within the glenoid.

-The supraspinatus, infraspinatus, teres minor, and subscapularis muscles make up the rotator cuff.
-The muscles and tendons of the rotator cuff form a cover around the anterior, superior, and posterior humeral head and glenoid cavity of the shoulder by compressing the glenohumeral joint.
+The muscles and tendons of the rotator cuff form a cover around the anterior, superior, and posterior humeral head and glenoid cavity of the shoulder by compressing the gleno-humeral joint.
 In addition to stabilization of the joint, the rotator cuff provides the shoulder with tremendous mobility.
+Strained rotator cuff muscles are very common in sports.
 If you want to learn more about the rotator cuff, please watch this rotator cuff injuries video.

-If you would like to learn more about the anatomy of the shoulder, go to our Shoulder Trending Section.
+If you would like to learn more about the anatomy of the shoulder, go to: 5 Shoulder Symptoms You Should Not Ignore.

 JOI Physicians continue to offer online new patient orthopedic appointments.
 This is another option to make it more convenient to make new patient appointments with less phone hold times.
 Follow the link below to select your JOI MD and schedule online.

 You can still call 904-JOI-2000 to make new patient JOI Physician Appointments if that is your preference.

 To make appointments with JOI Rehab, please call 904-858-7045.